How Free-Stop Hinge Mechanisms Can Work for You

 - Pipe Type: The third torque technology consists of hinges that incorporate a pipe mechanism that uses a shaft that is press-fitted into a plastic tube that generates torque as the shaft rotates.
 Found in our HG-TP and HG-KNT hinges, this grease-less hinge mechanism is also compact in size and can be installed either vertically or horizontally.
 The downside is that this type of hinge shouldn’t be used in environments with varying degrees of temperature as the amount of torque can change as the plastic pipe expands and contracts.

-A more advanced type of mechanism is the clip type, which generates friction as rounded clips rotate along a shaft.
+- (Omega) Clip Type: A more advanced type of torque technology is the Omega clip type, which supplies free-stop performance by generating friction via rounded clips that rotate along a shaft.
 A benefit of this design is that it’s easy to control the amount of friction that can be generated by simply adding or removing clips.
-It can also generate more friction than the other types and with its constant torque, has a long life cycle.
+It can also generate more friction than the other types and, with its constant torque, has a long life cycle.
 Great for customized solutions.
-Sugatsune features this technology in its recently launched HG-TMH dual axis torque hinge.
+Sugatsune features this technology in its recently launched HG-TMH dual-axis torque hinge.

-Sugatsune offers a large line up of torque hinges with a wide range of torque levels.
+Sugatsune offers a diverse line-up of free-stop hinge mechanisms that offer a wide range of torque levels.
 Along with the company’s expertise and customization capabilities, industrial engineers can be assured that Sugatsune will help them to find the right solution for their applications.
-Contact our expert team at (800) 562-5267 to help with your development and visit us at www.sugatsune.com to see our more than 6,000 standard products that are stocked locally in the U.S.A.